amoghkrishna55/AdoptMe/README.md

 - [Adopt Pets API](https://pets-v2.dev-apis.com/) - The API used to fetch pet data.
 - [Vite](https://vitejs.dev/) - The build tool used to bundle the website.
 - [React](https://reactjs.org/) - The JavaScript library used to build the website.
+- [React Router](https://reactrouter.com/) - The library used for handling routing in the application.
+- [React Query](https://react-query.tanstack.com/) - The library used for fetching, caching, synchronizing and updating server state.
 - [GitHub Pages](https://pages.github.com/) - The hosting service used to deploy the website.